 More up-to-date data can be obtained by using the Chemical Search API (see below) to query the online MolPort database.

 An extended version of the files described above is available for users who want access to advanced data.
 These files can be accessed at no charge, after acquiring a login and password.
-Please fill out this form to receive your credentials.
+Please log in and go to FTP access page to request FTP access.
 You will then receive instructions for downloading the files.
 Note: Only users with corporate/university email addresses can receive valid credentials.
-Files on our FTP server are stored in folders created monthly and named correspondingly, for example “2018-04”.
-Any chosen subset (see below section [link to: Data subsets for download]) will contain a list of compressed files, where each file will contain 500,000 compounds in an SDfile or SMILES format with the associated data.
+Files on our FTP server are stored in folders created monthly and named correspondingly, for example "2018-04".
+Any chosen subset will contain a list of compressed files, where each file will contain 500,000 compounds in an SDfile or SMILES format with the associated data.
 Older folders contain information necessary for updating data to the current version (see below).

 Each month we create a special folder - "Changed Since Previous Update", which contains data on added compounds (SDfile and SMILES files) and removed compounds (plain text files with MolPort IDs).
 The folder "Amount Data" contains tab-separated text files with MolPort IDs and stock amounts.
 This allows you to update the previously acquired information.